Kidney failure: Classification

 Kidney failure can be divided into two categories: acute kidney failure or chronic kidney failure.
 The type of renal failure is differentiated by the trend in the serum creatinine; other factors that may help differentiate acute kidney failure from chronic kidney failure include anemia and the kidney size on sonography as chronic kidney disease generally leads to anemia and small kidney size.

 Acute kidney failure

 Acute kidney injury (AKI), previously called acute renal failure (ARF), is a rapidly progressive loss of renal function, generally characterized by oliguria (decreased urine production, quantified as less than 400 mL per day in adults, less than 0.5 mL/kg/h in children or less than 1 mL/kg/h in infants); and fluid and electrolyte imbalance.
 AKI can result from a variety of causes, generally classified as prerenal, intrinsic, and postrenal.
 Many people diagnosed with paraquat intoxication experience AKI, sometimes requiring hemodialysis.
-The underlying cause must be identified and treated to arrest the progress, and dialysis may be necessary to bridge the time gap required for treating these fundamental causes.